Dalufishe/palserver-online-map/README.md

 # Palserver Map

-Version 0.0.1, currently featureless, but will get better over time.
+Currently featureless, but will get better over time.

 ### How to use